alettieri/itil-notes/ServiceTransition.md

 ### Service Change

-Addition, MOdification or Removal of a service component and its associated documenation.
+Addition, MOdification or Removal of a service component and its associated documentation.

-> Not every hange is important, but every improvement is a change
+> Not every change is important, but every improvement is a change

 ### Request for Change (RFC)